-- 257. The Human Resources Director agrees to work with City departments to ensure proper utilization of Proposition F and temporary exempt ("as needed") employees when such positions would more appropriately or efficiently be filled by permanent employees.
-In addition, the City will notify holdovers in represented classifications of any recruitment for exempt positions in their classifications. - 258.
+- 252. The Human Resources Director agrees to work with City departments to ensure proper utilization of Proposition F and temporary exempt ("as needed") employees when such positions would more appropriately or efficiently be filled by permanent employees.
+In addition, the City will notify holdovers in represented classifications of any recruitment for exempt positions in their classifications. - 253.
 For the period July 1, 2010 through June 30, 2012 only, the City agrees that no "Prop F" (retired) employees will be utilized in any SEIU citywide classification in which there are holdovers.

-BB.
+AA.
 DIVERSITY, FAIRNESS AND INCLUSION

-- 259. The City shall make reasonable efforts to ensure the following: - 260. a.
-All supervisors covered by this Agreement shall be provided the City's online implicit bias training prior to June 30, 2022. - 261. b.
-In accordance with Executive Directive 18-02, all employees covered by this Agreement who participate on hiring panels must take the City's "Fairness in Hiring" online training. - 262. c.
-All supervisory employees covered by this Agreement shall be provided the City's Sexual Harassment Prevention Training once every two years. - 263.
-DHR shall provide the Union with information on its checklist and supplemental training on disciplinary principles for all departments to ensure consistency and fairness in administration of discipline. - 264.
+- 254. The City shall make reasonable efforts to ensure the following: - 255. a.
+All supervisors covered by this Agreement shall be provided the City's online implicit bias training prior to June 30, 2022. - 256. b.
+In accordance with Executive Directive 18-02, all employees covered by this Agreement who participate on hiring panels must take the City's "Fairness in Hiring" online training. - 257. c.
+All supervisory employees covered by this Agreement shall be provided the City's Sexual Harassment Prevention Training once every two years. - 258.
+DHR shall provide the Union with information on its checklist and supplemental training on disciplinary principles for all departments to ensure consistency and fairness in administration of discipline. - 259.
 The City shall make available on its website annual reports on discipline, probationary releases, and Performance Improvement Plans prepared pursuant to the Mayor's Executive Directive 18-02 Ensuring a Diverse, Fair, and Inclusive City Workforce.
 Upon request of the Union and mutual agreement of the parties, the City shall provide additional reports on workforce demographics for employees represented by the Union, to the extent such reports do not violate employee privacy.

-CC.
+BB.
 CATEGORY 18 COMMITTEE

-265. The City and Union shall form a Category 18 Committee of four (4) members appointed by the Union and four (4) members appointed by the City, which shall convene monthly upon request of the Union to monitor and discuss appointments of employees represented by the Union under Charter Section 10.104-18 (Category 18 employees) and attempt to reach mutual agreements on recommendations.
+260. The City and Union shall form a Category 18 Committee of four (4) members appointed by the Union and four (4) members appointed by the City, which shall convene monthly upon request of the Union to monitor and discuss appointments of employees represented by the Union under Charter Section 10.104-18 (Category 18 employees) and attempt to reach mutual agreements on recommendations.
 This provision shall expire on June 30, 2022.

-DD.
+CC.
 TELECOMMUTING

-An employee who meets the Telecommuting Program eligibility criteria and program guidelines may apply to participate in the Telecommuting Program.
+261. An employee who meets the Telecommuting Program eligibility criteria and program guidelines may apply to participate in the Telecommuting Program.
+Requests for participation in the

+Telecommuting Program shall be responded to within thirty (30) days.
 As described more fully in the Telecommuting Program materials, telecommuting is a cooperative arrangement subject to the telecommuting appeal process.
 Either a telecommuting employee or the City may end a telecommuting arrangement at any time, however, telecommuting arrangements will not be denied or ended for an arbitrary or capricious reason.
 In the event a represented employee has a good faith belief that a telecommuting request is denied for an arbitrary or capricious reason, or that an existing telecommuting agreement was terminated for an arbitrary or capricious reason, the member may appeal the decision to the City's Human Resources Director, whose decision shall be final and binding.
+Upon the request of the Union, the Labor Management Committee will agendize twice per fiscal year any disputes relating to changes to telecommuting arrangements or denials of telecommuting requests.
+At the meetings on which the issue is on the agenda, the City's Human Resources Director will be in attendance.
 Neither the Telecommuting Program nor this Section are subject to the grievance and arbitration procedure of this Agreement.